Introduction

 Overview of the Graduate Programs

-The Department of History at CUA prides itself upon its professional but friendly atmosphere of close interaction between students and faculty.
+The Department of History and Anthropology at CUA prides itself upon its professional but friendly atmosphere of close interaction between students and faculty.
 As a small Department, we place a great premium on the careful supervision of our students.
-The Department offers both MA and PhD degrees in the fields in which we have particularly rich faculty and scholarly resources, enumerated below.
+The Department offers both MA and PhD degrees in fields of history in which we have particularly rich faculty and scholarly resources, enumerated below.
 Graduate education in this Department combines the development of research and teaching skills.
 Not all of our graduate students go on to the PhD, or make use of their degrees in teaching at the university level.
 But the basic skills involved in graduate study—in acquiring substantive historical knowledge, in the critical analysis of material, and in the presentation of that analysis—are the same whatever the end use desired.
 Research is only one aspect of the professional development of a historian; the ability to communicate research and arguments, whether in writing, in debate, or through teaching, is an equally important component.
 This Department offers multiple opportunities to develop all these abilities.
 Our program is designed to train students, whatever their future career paths, in these key skills of the historian.

 Graduate Faculty